Xilinx/VMC_Help/HDL/fir_macro/README.md

 v7.2](https://www.xilinx.com/support/documentation/ip_documentation/fir_compiler/v7_2/pg149-fir-compiler.pdf)
 for details on this LogicCore IP.

-## Block Parameters
+## Parameters

-The Block Parameters dialog box can be invoked by double-clicking the icon in your Simulink® model.

-Parameters specific to the Xilinx Digital FIR Filter block areas follows.
+Parameters specific to the Digital FIR Filter block are as follows.

-Coefficient Vector
+#### Coefficient Vector
-Use FDA Tool as Coefficient Source
+* #### Use FDA Tool as Coefficient Source
   If selected,the Coefficient Vector will be determined by the settings in the Filter Design and Analysis Tool (FDA Tool).
 To use the FDA Tool as your coefficient source, you must click the FDATool button and configure the Block Parameters dialog box that appears, to describe your FIR filter.

-Note: Because the FDATool functionality is integrated into the Digital FIR Filter block itself, you do not have to enter a separate FDATool block into your design to use the FDATool as your coefficient source.
+  **Note**: Because the FDATool functionality is integrated into the Digital FIR Filter block itself, you do not have to enter a separate FDATool block into your design to use the FDATool as your coefficient source.

   The FDA Tool is a user interface for designing and analyzing filters quickly.
 FDATool enables you to design digital FIR filters by setting filter specifications, by importing filters from your MATLAB® workspace, or by adding, moving or deleting poles and zeroes.
 FDA Tool also provides tools for analyzing filters, such as magnitude and phase response and pole-zero plots (see [FDATool](fdatool.html)).

-Edit Box
+* #### Edit Box
   The edit box is enabled for you to specify the Coefficient Vector when the Use FDA Tool as Coefficient Source option is disabled.
 The edit box specifies the vector coefficients of the filter's transfer function.
 Filter coefficients must be specified as a single MATLAB row vector.
 Filter structure must be Direct Form, and the input must be a scalar.

   The number of taps is inferred from the length of the MATLAB row vector.
 If multiple coefficient sets are specified, then each set is appended to the previous set in the vector.

-FDATool
+* #### FDATool
   This button is enabled if the Use FDA Tool as Coefficient Source option is enabled.
 Click this button to open a Block Parameters dialog box for the FDA Tool, and enter your filter specifications in this dialog box.
 To understand how to use this dialog box to describe your FIR filter, see [FDATool](fdatool.html).

-Coefficient Precision
+#### Coefficient Precision
-Optimal Values
+* #### Optimal Values
   If selected, the Coefficient Width and Coefficient Fractional Bits will be set automatically to their optimum values.
 The values are calculated using the dynamic range of filter response between pass band and stop band signals.
-These values ensure the minimum hardware will be used for the required filter response when the design is implemented in the Xilinx FPGA or SoC.
+These values ensure the minimum hardware will be used for the required filter response when the design is implemented in the FPGA or SoC.

-Coefficient Width
+* #### Coefficient Width
 Specifies the number of bits used to represent the coefficients.

-Coefficient Fractional Bits
+* #### Coefficient Fractional Bits
 Specifies the binary point location in the coefficients datapath options.

-Interpolation Rate
+* #### Interpolation Rate
   Specifies the interpolation rate of the filter.
 Any value greater than 1 is applicable to all Interpolation filter types and Decimation filter types for Fractional Rate Change implementations.
 The value provided in this field defines the upsampling factor, or P for Fixed Fractional Rate (P/Q) resampling filter implementations.

-Decimation Rate
+* #### Decimation Rate
   Specifies the decimation rate of the filter.
 Any value greater than 1 is applicable to the all Decimation and Interpolation filter types for Fractional Rate Change implementations.
 The value provided in this field defines the downsampling factor, or Q for Fixed Fractional Rate (P/Q)